harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/export-ser-var-as-env-var.md

 sidebar_position: 8
 ---

 You can use the **Export Service Variables as Env Variables** setting to export service variables as environment variables.
-This setting is available at account, organization, and project-levels.
+This setting is available at account, organization, and project levels.

-To enable this setting, go to **Account Setting > Account Resources > Default Settings > Pipeline**, and then set the **Export Service Variables as Env Variables** setting to `true`.
+To enable this setting, go to **Account Settings > Account Resources > Default Settings > Pipeline**, and then expand **Pipeline**.
+Next, set the **Export Service Variables as Env Variables** setting to `true`.

-When you enable this setting, service variables are available as Bash variables in a Shell Script step.
+Once you enable this setting, a service's variables are available as Bash variables in any Shell Script step in a stage that deploys that service.
 You can access the service variables like you access any Bash variables.
 For example, the service variable, `var1` is available for use in a Shell Script step as `$var1`.

 When you [add a service variable](/docs/platform/Variables-and-Expressions/add-a-variable#use-an-account-org-or-project-variable-in-a-service-variable), you can select variables of type **String**, **Secret**, or **Number**.